 Illustration 1: A loan servicing systems provider that hosts ESI for a financial institution is subpoenaed by the defaulting loan party in a lawsuit with the financial institution.
 The requested ESI about the loan is not in the actual possession of the financial institution, but pursuant to existing contractual rights, the financial institution has the legal right to obtain that ESI from the loan servicing systems provider.
-The financial institution, and not the loan servicing systems provider that hosts the ESI, should provide that ESI to the defaulting party.
-A Rule 34 request to the financial institution is the proper vehicle for obtaining such documents.
+The financial institution, and not the loan possession, custody, or control of relevant information reflecting plaintiffs' sales activities held by defendants' enterprise cloud provider, Salesforce.com).